sohamkorade/portfolio/_posts/2024-11-18-enchantress.md

 The butterflies that once fluttered,
 have vanished without a trace.
 The fireworks that once lit up the sky,
 are now ashes, smearing my face.
-??
-For the teenage sun, in its whimsical grace,
-Paints a portrait of youth, an eternal embrace.

 That moment, with you by my side,
 Life found its meaning, a joy I can't hide.